 1986 – 2005

-Three varieties of lynx are considered the mascots of the Kentucky Wildcats.
-The first is a real animal lynx.
+Three lynx varieties are considered the mascots of the Kentucky Wildcats.
+The first is a real animal, a lynx.
 The second is a cartoon, Scratch, for children’s fans.
 The third is costumed (in which one of the students has been dressing up since 1976).
 The first cat in disguise was Gary Tanner.

 This version of the visual sign showed the connection of the national team with the university.
 The animal is ready to show all its power and animal essence, representing the interests of the University of Kentucky.